Skip to content

 Your Desktop Environment

 KDE Plasma offers Activities, which are a practical way to organize your workflows depending on the task at hand, whether you're editing video, recording and mixing audio, processing digital photographs, or running a live media stream.
-When you start your dynebolic desktop session, you will find a number of pre-configured Activities: Audio, Video, Streaming, etc. You can think of these Activities as workplaces dedicated to a particular line of work.
+When you start your dynebolic desktop session, there will be a number of pre-configured Activities: Audio, Video, Streaming, etc. You can think of these Activities as workplaces dedicated to a particular line of work.
 They are, of course, not exclusive: nothing stops you from pulling out Inkscape to work on an album cover for a track you're currently mastering in the Audio Activity.

-In the following chapters, we will look at what is available to you in each Activity.
+In the following chapters we will look at what is available to you in each Activity.

 Working with Video